It’s difficult to articulate the kind of feelings you’ll experience upon noticing that your dog has wandered off or become lost.

 ID tags are relatively low-tech, but they get the job done and will help a good Samaritan reunite you with your pooch if she runs off.

 ID tags are inexpensive, they’re easy to clip on to your dog’s harness or collar, and usually last a long time.
+You can even opt for a glow-in-the-dark dog ID tag to provide a bit of extra visibility at night!
 Just be sure that you put your current contact info on them (we always recommend providing multiple methods, such as a phone number and an email address) so it’s easy for someone to track you down.

 Note that some ID tags utilize a QR code.
 This means that all someone needs to do is scan your dog’s tag with their phone, and it’ll automatically bring up a website that’ll allow them to find you.